-In war-scarred Iraqi city, food business gives women independence
+In War-Scarred Iraqi City, Food Business Gives Women Independence

 One cook rolled vine leaves.
 Another copiously stuffed hollowed-out peppers with orange-coloured rice, and a third made meat fritters.

-Only slightly more than 10 percent of Iraq's 13 million women of working age are in the job market, according to a July 2022 report issued by the International Labour Organization.
+Only slightly more than 10 per cent of Iraq's 13 million women of working age are in the job market, according to a July 2022 report issued by the International Labour Organisation.

 When the war in Mosul ended in the summer of 2017, the United Nations refugee agency UNHCR estimated the number of "war widows" in the thousands.